zilliztech/md2md/README.md

 ### 20200525 v0.2.11

 - Add api templateToString
-- Add parse variables in markdown file. use variables in key-value format.
+- Support parse variables in markdown file.
+You should use variables in key-value format.

 ```javascript
 // origin docFile (doc_from/en/test.md):